Entdecke unsere Kollektionen

 BDSM for beginners – 5 rules you should know

-, by Jerina Beqiri, 4 min reading time
+, 4 min reading time

 Tie up, whisper, let go – but please use your head.
 Anyone who wants to try BDSM should know these five golden rules.
 Because: Stimulation without respect is simply not acceptable.